leanprover/fp-lean/CONTRIBUTING.md

 ## Pull Requests

 Generally speaking, pull requests are not welcome without prior agreement.
+Should you wish to contribute a pull request, you'll need to [sign a CLA](https://cla.opensource.microsoft.com/) with Microsoft.
+Please contact Sarah Smith (smithsarah@microsoft.com) or Gabriel Ebner (gabrielebner@microsoft.com) if you have any questions about this.